Optima Foot and Ankle

 At any given time, about 5% of Americans experience corns and calluses.
 Though common, these lesions are painful and put you at risk for more serious health problems, especially if you have diabetes.
-At Optima Foot and Ankle, with two convenient locations in Redmond and Bend, Oregon, expert podiatrist Laura Schweger, DPM, regularly works with men, women, and children to diagnose and treat corns and calluses.
+At Optima Foot and Ankle, with the convenient locations in Bend, Oregon, and Redmond, Oregon, expert podiatrists Laura Schweger, DPM, and Evan M. Ross, DPM, regularly work with men, women, and children to diagnose and treat corns and calluses.
 To request your appointment today, call the office nearest you or book one online at any time.

 Corns and calluses usually aren’t a serious health problem, but they can cause pain and irritation.
 If you have diabetes or another chronic condition, they also increase your risk of slow-healing wounds or infection.